-Before we go further down the rabbit hole or types of change, let’s just make sure we’re on the same page of what we mean when we say “change” in the first place.
+Before we go further down the rabbit hole of change, let’s make sure we’re on the same page of what we mean when we say “change” in the first place.

-In the context of the IT business world and, more specifically, the world of Information Technology Infrastructure Library (ITIL) management, change refers to modifications to the organization’s software applications whether those are internal applications or client-facing products.
+In the context of the IT business world and, more specifically, the world of ITIL management, change refers to modifications to the organization’s software applications whether those are internal applications or client-facing products.
 Change in this context includes updates to existing code and systems that are tested and implemented into live environments.

-These two types of change handled by the CAB are Standard change and Normal change.
-Their specific definitions and designations might change from one organization to the next depending on their needs, but there are some general rules under which they tend to operate.
+These specific definitions and designations might change from one organization to the next depending on their needs, but there are some general rules under which they tend to operate.
 Let’s start exploring these processes by examining a standard change.

 Standard changes, sometimes called Routine changes, tend to be pre-authorized changes that are considered to have little to no risk associated with them.
 They are fairly common occurrences that have specific guidelines and procedures which they follow.
 Standard changes are implemented often with repeatable steps that seldomly require modifications.
 The CAB usually doesn’t review each case of a Standard change and instead establishes protocol and overviews the guidelines for enacting Standard changes.